 - Purchase or licensing of information from other data brokers, retailers, and financial institutions

-Data exploitation is part of the very DNA of Facebook, as the recent scandal with Cambridge Analytica spotlighted.
-Here’s what happened as reported by Time.com/money, “A few years ago, a researcher put together a Facebook personality quiz that asked participants to download an app and give him access to their friends’ data.
+An example of harvesting, analyzing, packaging, and selling information is seen in the recent scandal involving Facebook and Cambridge Analytica.
+In fact, it illustrates that data exploitation is part of the very DNA of Facebook.
+Here’s what happened, according to Time.com/money, “A few years ago, a researcher put together a Facebook personality quiz that asked participants to download an app and give him access to their friends’ data.
 About 270,000 people consented, which ultimately led to some 50 million profiles being scraped for information.
 The researcher then gave to Cambridge Analytical, and the company used it to build profiles it sold to clients as political research.”

 How Information Brokers Use Social Engineering